Being a man in the modern age is not a simple task.

 There are numerous apps on tracking your water intake, and most of them are free, so there is no excuse not to drink more water.

-If you’re interested in a close estimation of how much water you should drink you can calculate it here.
+If you’re interested in a close estimation of how much water you should drink you should calculate it.

 Skip off-the-shelf face masks